 Time Management Is The Key to Success

 Learning everything and knowing them perfect is not all you should have.
-What plays most role in practical examination is time management.
-There are lots of instances where candidate could solve all the questions correctly, but he/she failed because did not get time to solve them all!
+What plays the most role in a practical examination is time management.
+There are lots of instances where a candidate could solve all the questions correctly, but he/she failed because did not get time to solve them all!

-You can find some model question papers for Computer Operator Practical Examination in this site.
+You can find some model question papers for Computer Operator Practical Examination on this site.
 Don’t forget to download them.
-Yes, I know they are a bit higher in skill requirement than the questions asked in exam, but if you can solve all those questions correctly in time, I believe, you can perform best in practical exam.
+Yes, I know they are a bit higher in skill requirement than the questions asked in the exam, but if you can solve all those questions correctly in time, I believe, you can perform best in the practical exam.

 My best wishes are with you!